 Engagement

-Developing the Change Survey Questions
+Developing the Change Survey questions

 “Business leaders put people, culture, change management and communication as the top reasons for integration failure, yet few companies completely understand how to tackle those issues head-on.”